drmuto/Download-Youtube-Playlists-and-Videos-app-/README.md

-# Yotube video downloader built using Python Completely Free for all to use
+# Youtube video downloader built using Python Completely Free for all to use
  this repository contains python program files to download Youtube videos and youtube playlists

 I built a Python program using the following, these need to be installed for this program to work: 👇